-- (d) the auditor's qualifications and activities; - (e) communication among the auditor, management and the Board; and - (f) such other matters as are determined by the Board from time to time.
+(e) the auditor's qualifications and activities;

+- (f) communication among the auditor, management and the Board; and - (g) such other matters as are determined by the Board from time to time.

 C. Committee Resources

 (1) The Committee shall have direct channels of communication with the Company's auditor to discuss and review specific issues as appropriate.